 Recommendation: a significant delay has been identified in respect of the design for Roseburn Viaduct within Intermediate Section 5A.
-Delay in the region of 92 weeks has so far been incurred to the IFC (incorporating the VE design) for this structure.
-This structure is crucial to the works in 5A which itself is key to completion of the 'offstreet' works within Sectional Completion C. As a consequence, it is recommended that a detailed audit of this process of, and delays to, the design of this structure is undertaken.
+Delay in the region of 114 weeks is now forecast to be incurred to the IFC (incorporating the VE design) for this structure (see Appendix 11).
+This structure is crucial to the works in 5A which itself is key to completion of the 'off-street' works within Sectional Completion C. As a consequence, it is recommended that a detailed audit of this process of, and delays to, the design of this structure is undertaken.